-- Remember that atmospheric conditions are usually the limiting factor on how much planetary detail will be visible.
-So, avoid observing the planets when they are low on the horizon or when they are directly over a source of radiating heat, such as a rooftop or chimney.
+• Remember that atmospheric conditions are usually the limiting factor on how much planetary detail will be visible.
+So, avoid observing the planets when they are low on the horizon or when they are directly over a source of radiating heat such as a roofton or chimney.
+See the "Seeing Condition"

+- heat, such as a rooftop or chimney.
 See the "Seeing Conditions" section later in this section. - To increase contrast and bring out detail on the planetary surface, try using Celestron eyepiece filters.